monalcmar/my_neuralnetwork/README.md

-# Neural Network From Scrash in R
+# Neural Network from Scrash in R